yzqzss/csswaf/README.md

 > Inspired by [anubis](https://github.com/TecharoHQ/anubis)

 > !WARNING!
-This is a proof of concept and should not be used in production.
+This is a very simple Proof of Concept and **should not be used in production**.

 https://github.com/user-attachments/assets/3684cbed-5fc8-425d-98e9-5742407de8ae